HienNguyen711/slack_clone/README.md

 Run `grunt` for building and `grunt serve` for preview || Run `npm start` Then open your browser, go to: localhost:4000

+For deploy:
+Log in as : email: admin@admin.com, Password : password
 ## Testing

 Testing phase to be continued...(but currenty there is no testing for this app)